|

 U.S. Equal Employment Opportunity Commission

-The site of EEOC describes laws on employment discrimination and tells how to file a charge or initiate mediation.
-The site is also searchable.
+This page of the EEOC site describes laws on employment discrimination and tells how to file a charge or initiate mediation.
+An alternative page, with more detail on

 The Telecommunications Act of 1996